 - More than 950 professors in Massachusetts have signed a statement in support of open textbook adoption.

 - Universities including UMass Amherst have launched their own campus programs to encourage open textbook use.

-- The Student PIRGs have published 15+ research reports documenting the problems and harms with traditional textbooks and why open textbooks are the solution.
+- The Student PIRGs have published over 20 research reports documenting the problems and harms with traditional textbooks and why open textbooks are the solution.

 We need to continue to generate interest in increased federal funding of open textbook